grafana/dataplane/docs/contract/heatmap.md

   </tr>
 </table>

-* For high resolution with many gaps, this will require less space
+- For high resolution with many gaps, this will require less space
-* This format is much less optomized for fast render and lookup than the uniform "scanlines" approach
+- This format is much less optimized for fast render and lookup than the uniform "scanlines" approach